Taylor365/Python/DungeonHeroes/README.md

-This is a CoderDojo Project between me and 3 students.
+This is a CoderDojo Project between myself and 3 students.

 The Project is a text based RPG in which the player moves from town to town completing quests, fighting monsters and clearing dungeons.